SOCIOL 101 Sociology: An Introduction Credits: 3

 This class will take a historical, sociological, and cultural approach to review how society at large views American Indians.
 The course will trace the origin and continued use of American Indian stereotyped views, and assess the sociological and psychological complications that result when judging Indians solely on stereotyped imagery.
 The course will review the historical content of American Indian life as portrayed in early plays, films, and newspaper accounts and compare these stereotyped images with the reality of American Indian life by providing a depiction of a series of historical events that will offer a more balanced and accurate consideration for American Indian life past and present.

-SOCIOL 348 Latina/Latino Immigrants & Migrants in the U.S Credits: 3
+SOCIOL 348 Latinx Immigrants, Migrants, and Refugees in the U.S Credits: 3

-Course studies culture of societies of U.S. citizens and immigrants of Latin American heritage living in the U.S. The course emphasizes recent anthropological as well as historical, cultural and sociological studies.
+This course addresses the culture of societies of U.S. citizens, immigrants, and refugees of Latin American heritage living in the U.S. The course emphasizes recent anthropological, historical, cultural, and sociological studies.

 SOCIOL 351 Gender, Work And Social Change Credits: 3